The Transformative Power of Backbends in Yoga

 How to do it:

-Hands to hips first, lengthen spine on inhale
+Place hands on hips first, lengthen the spine on an inhale.

-Press hips forward, lift heart up and back
+Press hips forward, lifting the heart up and back.

 3. Setu Bandhasana – Bridge Pose